$C^{\alpha}$ regularity of weak solutions of non-homogenous ultraparabolic equations with drift terms: Introduction

 The paper is organized as follows.
-In section 2, we introduce the structure of Lie group on the ultraparabolic operator and properties of fundamental solution.
-Section 3 is devoted to obtain some technical lemmas in proof of Theorem \ref{thm:main}, including level set estimate with G-function method, weak Sobolev inequality, and weak Poincar\'{e} inequality.
-In section 4, we complete the proof of Theorem \ref{thm:main} and Corollary \ref{cor:main}.
-The last section is an introduction to G-function.
+In section 2, we introduce the Lie group structure on the ultraparabolic operator and properties of fundamental solution.
+Section 3 is devoted to obtaining some technical lemmas in proof of Theorem \ref{thm:main}, including level set estimate with the G-function method, weak Sobolev inequality, and weak Poincar\'{e} inequality.
+In section 4, we complete the proof of Theorem \ref{thm:main}.
+The last section is an introduction to the G-function.